-The MA is a two year degree program (30 credits) that emphasizes the development of a broad understanding of heritage contexts and policies along with development of professional skills.
-It is open as a stand alone program to students with a bachelor degree or its equivalent.
+The MA is a two-year degree program that emphasizes the development of a broad understanding of heritage contexts and policies along with development of professional skills.
+It is open as a stand-alone program to students with a bachelor degree or its equivalent.
+The program welcomes application from interested students in a variety of majors.
+Students currently enrolled in graduate programs and wishing to pursue cultural heritage issues as a complementary field are also welcome to apply.
 Application to the program is competitive.
-Students currently enrolled in graduate programs and wishing to pursue cultural heritage issues as a complementary field are also welcome to apply.
-There is a strong multidisciplinary and cross-cultural emphasis.
-Faculty includes member of the Departments of Art History, History, Anthropology, American Studies, The Bloustein School of Planning and Public Policy, and the School of Environmental and Biological Sciences, among others, as well as visiting academics and professionals in relevant fields.
-Courses are also offered through CHAPS Abroad, which emphasizes interaction with faculty and heritage professionals within the host country.